Lake Mojave: Archaeology

 A steady food and freshwater supply as well as the presence of rocks that could be used to manufacture tools drew early humans towards Lake Mojave.
 As lake levels dropped, people migrated progressively farther down to reach the lake.

 Some presumably archaeological sites have been found at Lake Mojave, including alignments of basalt boulders.
 Bifaces and projectiles have been found on its shores, the latter are dated about 10,000 - 8,000 years before present, these archaeological findings are known as the "Lake Mojave" complex.
+Most archeological sites around Lake Mojave however date to after its drying, often associated with brief highstands.

 The so-called "Lake Mojave complex" is a cultural system that was active between 9,000 and 6,000 BC.
 Possibly, such cultures were derived from the Clovis culture and formed when big mammals disappeared and early humans had to search for different sources of food.